 Most of all, to non-disabled people who know people with conditions like this: please don't recommend treatments to us.
 We know you're trying to help, but when you do this, you participate in what's known as "othering" by pointing out the things that are different about us and making them an exclusive topic of conversation, which keeps us from being seen as, y'know, regular human beings who can and should be empathized with.
 Further, it indicates that you think we don't have any idea what we're doing about our own health.
 So yes, however enthusiastic you are, just please don't share these things unless we've specifically asked for it.
 It helps spare us extra frustration. <3

 Moving forward.
 I thought to illustrate these ideas I'd share some of my own experiences with alternative medicine.
-It might also be kind of humorous/interesting for you -- I can appreciate that now that I'm through it.

 Images via projectcitizenship.com, allaboutyou.com, and laurievarga.com.